Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/index.md

 bytes.
 The meaning of a byte is determined by its position within a message.
 The following describes the package formats used by the wireless M-Bus Bridge.

+M-Bus telegrams can be longer as the maximal size of a LoRaWAN-Message.
+For this cases, the Bridge needs to split a telegram into multiple pieces and upload it using multiple LoRaWAN-Messages.
+There are two different methods this is done, according by the Payload Format you set in the Bridge's configuration.

+Payload Format `0` is focused on easy reassembly of the pieces.
+The parts are encoded by port numbers and the data can just be concatenated together.
+Payload Formats `1` and `2` add additional information to the telegram.
+They focus on putting as much of a telegram in a single LoRaWAN-Message as possible with respecting the current Spreading Factor.

 ###Status Packet

 Port 1 - In order to provide some information about the health & connectivity state of the